Your choice of wood for smoking food will have a huge influence on flavor.

 When choosing the right wood for smoking, you need to think about safety as well as flavor.

 Apple is a popular species for smoking but you might have some concerns about using it.

 Let’s learn more about this wood and find out.

 Why is Apple Wood Popular for Smoking?

-Apple is a popular choice for smoking meats and other foods because it imparts a mild and sweet flavor to the food being cooked.
+Apple wood is a popular choice for smoking meats and other foods because it imparts a mild and sweet flavor to the food being cooked.

 Considering apple wood for your grill or smoker?

 Then try these Weber Apple Wood Chunks for slow smoking